Salz-Team/salz/heaviside/README.md

 cabal configure
 cabal run heaviside
 ```
 ## Adding Dependencies

 Add the dependencies to the `cabal` file and then run `cabal2nix . > project.nix`.
 Then reload the development environment.

+## Connecting your box to the dev server

+This will all be done in [this](loadDevConnections.sh) script you can simply run `source loadDevConnections.sh`
+But for documentation here are all of the connections from this docker container
+to the outside world.

+Envoronment Vars:

+- RMQUSER :: RabbitMQ Username
+- RMQPWD :: RabbitMQ Password
+- RMQPORT :: RabbitMQ Port
+- PSQLUSER :: Postgres Username
+- PSQLPWD :: Postgres Password
+- PSQLPORT :: Postgres Port

+Ports:

+- 5672 :: rabbitmq
+- 15672 :: RabbitMQ Management interface (for development)
+- 5432 :: psql

 # Building this Project